 Blood Pressure & Cholesterol

-Diabetes Technology: Flash Glucose Monitoring / Continuous Blood Glucose monitoring (CGM)
+Diabetes Technology: Inc Flash & Continuous Blood Glucose monitoring (CGM)

 Flash glucose monitors are a way of measuring your sugar levels without having to prick your fingers.
 There is only one flash glucose monitor manufactured at the moment.
 This is called the Freestyle Libre.

 GP / Practices Nurses / Diabetes Health care professionals can refer people with Type 1 diabetes to our service for consideration with up to date diabetes blood tests

 To be eligible, you need to meet one or more of these criteria: